138138138/multi-screen-viewer/README.md

 4. Run the program.
 The program will display the images.
 Go previous/next, or start a slideshow.
 5. If the images are displaying in the wrong monitors, modify `useCustomMonitorConfig = no` to `useCustomMonitorConfig = yes` in `config.ini`, then experiment with the `leftMonitorNo`/`rightMonitorNo`.

+# Releases

+Prebuilt binaries can be found on [Releases Page](https://github.com/138138138/multi-screen-viewer/releases).

 # Build

 ### 1. Make Virtual Env: